LeahRoberts/DISCus/README.md

 Errors with Script
 --------------------

-The script iterates through each strain twice (generating .bam and .sam files twice, which overwrite).
-This doesn't create a problem for the results, it just means that the script takes twice as long to run.

 Strains with similar names (eg. HVM5 and HVM52) have a tendency to incorrectly align together.
 To solve this, I have been separating files with similar names and running the script in separate directories.